 Students will learn about the nature of the duty to consult with Aboriginal peoples, when it applies, and its historic roots in Canada.
 Presenters will discuss what the duty to consult requires and its purpose.

-A general introduction and discussion of human rights.
+A general introduction and discussion of human rights from a legal perspective.
 Students will discuss what human rights are, how they arise, and the different ways that they are recognized internationally and in Canadian law.

 Human Right to Water